 - Disruptions in online conversations as part of a distance education or web-based class

-- Activities not relevent to the content and work of the class in session
+- Activities not relevant to the content and work of the class in session

 - Use of alcohol, tobacco products, drugs, or controlled substances